Adam Rutherford

-Adam David Rutherford (born January 1975) is a British geneticist and science communicatior.
+Adam David Rutherford (born 16 January 1975) is an English geneticist and science communicator.
 He was an audio-visual content editor for the journal Nature for a decade, and is a frequent contributor to the newspaper The Guardian.
 He formerly hosted the BBC Radio 4 programmes Inside Science and (with Hannah Fry) The Curious Cases of Rutherford and Fry; has produced several science documentaries; and has published books related to genetics and the origin of life.

 He is an honorary senior research associate in the division of biosciences at University College London.

 Rutherford became President of Humanists UK in June 2022, succeeding Alice Roberts.

 Early life and education

-Rutherford, who is half-Guyanese Indian, was born in Ipswich in the East of England and was privately educated at Ipswich School.
+Adam David Rutherford, who is half-Guyanese Indian, was born in Ipswich in the East of England on 16 January 1975, and was privately educated at Ipswich School.

 He was admitted to the medical school at University College London, but transferred to a degree in evolutionary genetics, including a project under Steve Jones studying stalk-eyed flies.
 He was awarded a PhD in genetics in 2002 by University College London for research completed at the UCL Institute of Child Health at Great Ormond Street Hospital supervised by Jane Sowden.
 His PhD investigated the role of the gene CHX10 on eye development, with focus on the effect of mutations in this gene on the development of eye disorders.

 Rutherford's other academic research was also on genetic causes of eye disorders, including the relation of retinoschisin to retinoschisis, the role of mutations of the gene CRX in retinal dystrophy, and the role of the gene CHX10 in microphthalmia in humans and mice.